shikon/shikon.github.io/_posts/2021-10-02-boost-design.md

 ## "Diode resistance"

-Because the voltage is decreased after a diode, there is a power loss ($P_{f}$) attributed to this as current is passing.
-This current is roughly, on average $I_{avg} = P_{out}/V_{in}$.
+Because the voltage is decreased after a diode, there is a power loss ($$P_{f}$$) attributed to this as current is passing.
+This current is roughly, on average $$I_{avg} = P_{out}/V_{in}$$.
 $$
 P_f = (1-D)V_fI_{avg},
 $$
-with $V_f$ the forward voltage drop of the diode.
+with $$V_f$$ the forward voltage drop of the diode.
 In order to improve the efficiency of my design, I could change the design to a synchronous boost controller, which means replacing the diodes with a MOSFET as the voltage drop along the channel is much smaller than a diode.
 However, this adds a lot of complexity and cost, as a MOSFET is more expensive and needs to be driven.
-Also, the impact of this voltage drop is low  because of the large boost ratio ($V_{out}/V_{in}$) and large output voltage.
+Also, the impact of this voltage drop is low  because of the large boost ratio ($$V_{out}/V_{in}$$) and large output voltage.

 ## Switching losses in diodes